These 8 Cruise Habits Drive Fellow Passengers Crazy

 Spending a week or two on a cruise ship with thousands of other people can lead to moments of irritation.
 This isn’t surprising, given the confined space and the variety of personalities on board.

-To help you avoid being the source of eye-rolls and muttered complaints, we’ve gathered a list of behaviours that tend to annoy fellow passengers the most.
+To help you avoid being the source of eye-rolls and muttered complaints, we’ve gathered a list of behaviors that tend to annoy fellow passengers the most.

 1. Children Without Proper Supervision